jrgenerative/fixed-wing-sim/README.md

 ## Applications

-### Comp
+TODO

+### Computation of Aerodynamic Coefficients

+TODO

 ### Non-Linear Flight Simulation

+TODO

-### Longitudinal and Lateral LTI of Trimmed Gliding State
+### Longitudinal and Lateral LTI for Trimmed Gliding

+TODO

 ## Results

+TODO

-Need some plots of Tornado on pressure distribution.
+Get some plots principal Tornado results.

 ## Installation and Configuration

+TODO

 * Adjust the paths to your FlightGear installation in `runFlightGear.bat` and `runFlightGear.m` in `ExperimentalCarrierSimulink/utilities`.
 * To run `mainComputeLTI.m`, check the configuration section to make the necessary adjustments to run this script in your environment and with the desired parameters.

 ## Running the Simulation

+TODO

 1. Open in Matlab the Simulink project ExperimentalCarrierSimulink.prj.
 This opens:
   * Plant model